cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

     - [ ] Redraw several figures.
     - [ ] Add `corrupted` constructors to two types in the specification.
     - [ ] Review weighted voting in the specification.
+    - [ ] Include statement of safety and liveness proofs in the appendix?
 - [x] Add internal hyperlinks.
 - [x] Refine the "Path to active" section.
 - [x] Draft the appendices.